wrld3d/ios-api-example/README.md

 3. Install the eeGeo pod, and other app dependencies by running `pod install` from the repo root.
 4. Obtain an [eeGeo API key](https://www.eegeo.com/developers/apikeys) and place it in the [eeGeoApiExample-Info.plist](https://github.com/eegeo/ios-api-example/blob/master/ExampleApp/eeGeoApiExample-Info.plist#L6) file.
 5. Open, build, and run **eeGeoApiExample.xcworkspace** in Xcode.

+**Note:** Run `pod update` followed by `pod install` to update your eeGeo pod to the latest version if you have already setup your pods as above.

 ### CocoaPods